seamplex/feenox/doc/sds.md

 Even though FeenoX is still evolving so it could be premature in many cases, it is informative to compare running times and memory consumption when solving the same problem with different cloud-friendly FEA programs.
 In effect, a [serial single-thread single-host comparison of resource usage when solving the NAFEMS LE10 problem](https://seamplex.com/feenox/tests/nafems/le10/) introduced above was performed, using both [unstructured tetrahedral](https://www.seamplex.com/feenox/tests/nafems/le10/report-tet.html) and [structured hexahedral](https://www.seamplex.com/feenox/tests/nafems/le10/report-hex.html) meshes. @Fig:le10-tet shows two figures of the many ones contained in the detailed report.
 In general, FeenoX using the iterative approach based on PETSc’s Geometric-Algebraic Multigrid Preconditioner  and a conjugate gradients solver is faster for (relatively) large problems at the expense of a larger memory consumption.
 The curves that use MUMPS confirm the well-known theoretical result that direct linear solvers are robust but not scalable.

-The large memory consumption shown by FeenoX is due to a high level of caching intermediate results.
-For instance, all the shape functions evaluated at the integration points are computed once when building the stiffness matrix, stored in RAM and then re-used when recovering the gradients of the displacements needed to compute the stresses.
-There are also a number of non-premature optimization tasks that can improve both the CPU and memory usage that ought to be performed at later stages of the project.

 ::: {#fig:le10-tet layout-ncol=2}
 ![Wall time vs. number of degrees of freedom](wall-dofs-tet.svg){#fig:wall-dofs-tet width_html=100% width_latex=90%}